I am writing to you, because, like myself, you are a normal human being.

 You may have children, you may have brothers or sisters.
 You have, or had, parents, and perhaps were lucky enough to know your grandparents.

-You may have noticed that many health professionals were becoming uncharacteristically vocal, over the weekend especially.
+You may have noticed that many health professionals were becoming uncharacteristically vocal, leading up to the General Election.
 You may have thought them self-serving, morally bankrupt individuals, upset over their own pay packets.

 I would like to explain to you, from one normal human being to another, what is going on.